 Mr Arand said China and New Zealand are trying to move on from Fonterra's botulism scare.

-Next story in Political: Royal visit sparks republic debate
+Next story in Politics: Royal visit sparks republic debate

 Copyright © 2014, Radio New Zealand